CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

 ### Task 1: Build your own HR/Payroll copilot locally

-1. In the LabVM, open File Explorer navigate to the `C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot` path, right-click on the `secrets.env` file and select open with  **Visual Studio Code**.
+1. In the LabVM, open File Explorer, navigate to the `C:\Labfiles\OpenAIWorkshop\scenarios\incubations\copilot` path, right-click on the `secrets.env` file and select open with  **Visual Studio Code**.

     ![](../media/img38.png)

-1. The Visual Studio code is opened on the desktop.
-Edit the below code and update the **OpenAI Key**, **Embedding Model name and GPT Deployment name**, **OpenAI Endpoint**, and **Cognitive Search Endpoint**, values which you have copied and stored in the text file earlier.
+2. The Visual Studio code is opened on the desktop.
+Edit the below code and update the **OpenAI Key**, **Embedding Model name and GPT Deployment name**, **OpenAI Endpoint**, and **Cognitive Search Endpoint**, values that you have copied and stored in the text file earlier.

    ```
-      AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace with the OpenAI Key.
+      AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace it with the OpenAI key.
       AZURE_OPENAI_ENDPOINT:'YOUR_OPENAI_ENDPOINT' //#Replace with the OpenAI Endpoint
       AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with the name of your embedding model deployment.
       AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT_MODEL' //#Replace with the name of your Open AI Chat Deployment.
       AZURE_SEARCH_SERVICE_ENDPOINT:'YOUR_SEARCH_SERVICE_ENDPOINT' //#Replace with Search Service Endpoint.
    ```

-1. After updating values the `secrets.env` file should be as shown in the below screenshot, press **CTRL + S** to save the file.
+3. After updating values, the `secrets.env` file should be as shown in the below screenshot.
+Press **CTRL + S** to save the file.

     ![](../media/img39.png)

-1. To run the application from the command line, navigate to Command Prompt and run the below command:
+4. To run the application from the command line, navigate to Command Prompt and run the below command:

    >**Note**: Here, you can enter your email address below to get notifications.
 Otherwise, leave this field blank and click on **Enter**.